Emotional distress and stress compensation payouts in QLD

 ● No fake reviews here, we just work hard for great clients who leave honest feedback.

 You have to show how the psychological stress affects your daily life and how it is directly related to the injury that you experienced.

 Whilst people with pre-existing psychological conditions are not exempted from claiming, it is still best to show that the distress did not occur before the injury.

 There will be instances that you may want to make a separate claim for the intentional infliction of emotional distress.

-Whilst not as common as simple claims, there are cases, such as motor vehicle negligence cases, where you can prove that the other party is negligent in intentionally causing you emotional distress and physical harm.
+Whilst not as common as simple claims, there are cases, such as motor vehicle negligence cases and workplace mental health claims, where you can prove that the other party is negligent in intentionally causing you emotional distress and physical harm.

 Different states and territories have different limits on how much to pay for non-economic damages, including emotional distress.